Dr Amanda Clarke

 Amanda holds a Bachelor of Humanities and an MA in International Affairs from Carleton University.
 She is thankful for the support of the Pierre Elliott Trudeau Foundation and the Oxford University Press Clarendon Fund.

 public sector governance, government-citizen interactions, e-government, the Internet and policy making, civic engagement

 Positions held at the OII

-Clarke, A. (forthcoming) Government-Citizen Engagement in Canada and the United Kingdom, 2000-2012 (provisional title).
+Clarke, A. (2014) Government-Citizen Relations on the Social Web: Canada and the United Kingdom, 2006-2013.
 DPhil Thesis, Oxford Internet Institute, University of Oxford.